-Leanne started looking into what it would take to launch a business and when browsing ANZ’s Small Business Hub she came across ANZ Business Ready powered by Honcho.
+Leanne started looking into what it would take to launch a business and when browsing ANZ’s Business Hub she came across ANZ Business Ready powered by Honcho.
 ANZ Business Ready is a convenient online one-stop-shop designed to help people turn their business idea into reality.

 “The key factor for me was that it was easy to navigate and helpful for planning with the start-up factors of opening a business,” Leanne says.
-“It makes sure you have all your ducks in a row, quickly and easily."
+“It makes sure you have all your ducks in a row, quickly and easily”

 Three months on and Henry Lee Barbershop is booming in Collingwood.

-“My first 3 months have been great,” Leanne enthuses.
+“The launch was great,” Leanne enthuses.
 “I’ve been really busy from the first day onwards - and the shop has been a huge success.
 I'm looking forward to building it up into an even bigger business.”